At Western Washington University, there are a number of programs and services with specific supports for undocumented students, including:

 • Linguistics Department Pantry (BH 403)

-• Career Closet.
-Students/alumni can acquire free professional business attire appropriate for job or grad school interviews, networking events, career fairs, or for any reason that professional attire may be needed.
+• Career Closet is available for students and alumni to acquire free professional business attire appropriate for job or grad school interviews, networking events, career fairs, or for any reason that professional attire may be needed.
 Schedule an appointment at the Career Services Center in Old Main 280 or call 360-650-3240 to visit the Career Closet.

 • Education Abroad supports meaningful educational opportunities abroad for all students, faculty, and staff.
 Before Deferred Action for Childhood Arrivals (DACA) was rescinded, DACA provided a pathway for undocumented students to study abroad by applying for Advance Parole.
 Advance Parole was essentially permission to re-enter the United States after traveling abroad.
 Along with the announcement of rescinding DACA, the U.S. government immediately stopped accepting applications for Advance Parole, preventing DACA students from being able to study abroad and re-enter the U.S. without detention.